actoaps/web-dispatcher/readme.md

 webhook URL.

-* dispatcher - the actual dispatcher to use, currently only "Slack" and "Log" are valid values.
+* dispatcher - the actual dispatcher to use, currently only "Slack", "Log", "Twilio" and "Smtp" are valid values.

 The service by default runs on port 8080.
 The simplest way to change this (other than in the code), is remapping it in